dawitel/gebeya.com/README.md

 # Gebeya.com

-A distributed microservice for an e-commerce app called gebeya.com.
+A distributed microservice backedn for an e-commerce app called gebeya.com.
 The project is written in Go.
 This project is only concerned with the backend and infrastructure for the app.
-Kafka and grpc are used under the hood to facilitate the information exchange and message brokerage.

 The services in this project include the following:
--> Product Service
+- Product Service
--> Order Service
+- Order Service
--> User Service
+- User Service
--> Payment Service
+- Payment Service
--> Shipping Service
+- Shipping Service
--> Inventory Service
+- Inventory Service
--> Search Service
+- Search Service
--> Recommendation Service
+- Recommendation Service
--> Notification Service
+- Notification Service

+## The technology being used
+- Go
+- Kafka
+- gRPC
+- REST API gateway for clients
+- chi router
+- Docker

 ## Getting Started